 Brown rice protein is a protein supplement made from brown rice.
 To convert into powder form, the brown rice is treated with select enzymes that cause the protein and carbohydrates that make up the rice to separate.
 The protein is isolated, resulting in a protein powder.

-According to a 2014 article titled “Amino Acid Composition of an Organic Brown Rice Protein Concentrate and Isolate Compared to Soy and Whey Concentrates and Isolates” published in the peer-reviewed Foods journal, brown rice contains 37% of the total protein as essential amino acids and 18% as BCAA, making it an excellent source of protein.
+According to a 2014 article titled “Amino Acid Composition of an Organic Brown Rice Protein Concentrate and Isolate Compared to Soy and Whey Concentrates and Isolates” published in the peer-reviewed Foods journal, brown rice contains 37% of the total protein as essential amino acids and 18% as BCAA, making it an optional source of protein.

 Brown rice protein has also been shown to aid cholesterol and blood sugar regulation.
 A 2018 study of brown rice published in the journal Antioxidants notes that brown rice is proven to be anti-diabetic and anti-cholesterol, as well as cardio-protective and antioxidant.